-Dunedin has active adult communities (see link at top right).
-Zillow reports the median home value to be $252,400 in early 2019, with home prices on the rise during the past several years.
+Dunedin has active adult communities (see link at top left).
+Zillow reports the median home value to be $336,922 in mid-2021, a 29% increase over the past year.

 Unusually good access to beautiful beaches.
 Interesting downtown.
 Home to spring training for the Toronto Blue Jays.
 Many parks and an outstanding recreation program and resources.
 A 39 mile of bike/pedestrian trail that bisects downtown.
 Money Magazine named Dunedin 1 of "6 terrific towns on the water".
 Dunedin Highland Games is an annual celebration of Scottish music, dance and sports

 What Is Not Special about Dunedin

 Like a lot of popular places you might complain about traffic and congestion.
 Hurricanes are scary when you are this close to the coast in Florida.
 Home insurance rates are high.

 Who Will Like Retirement in Dunedin

 People who like vital small towns and being close to the beach love it in Dunedin.
 The average age of residents in Dunedin is 48, much higher than the U.S. average.
 While visiting the Visitors Center we found out that people of all ages are moving to Dunedin, not just retirees.
 There are brewpubs, a distillery, and several good restaurants.
 Dunedin offers a casual, small town atmosphere that is close to important cities - it is an ideal combination if you want both.
 The people who live here are crazy about it.